7. Computing Limits

 We have seen the intuitive definitions of limits at a finite number and limits at infinity and how to compute limits at finite numbers.
 We now look at how to compute limits at infinity.
 The process is the same as for limits at finite numbers.
 We first look at a few special limits, then at the Limit Laws and finally what to do when the Limit Laws don't apply.
 The formal proofs will appear in the chapter on Precise Limits and Continuity.

-1. Special Functions
+1. Special Limits

 \[ \lim_{x\to\infty}x=\infty \]